shopsys/shopsys/docs/automated-testing/running-acceptance-tests.md

 ```

 !!! note

-    `pg_dump` is executed internally to enable reverting the test DB to its previous state.
+    `pg_dump` is executed internally to enable reverting the test DB to its previous state.<br>
     You may have to add the path of your PostgreSQL installation to the system `PATH` directory for it to work.

 !!! note

     If you interrupt running acceptance tests, you may need to delete the root file named `ACCEPTANCE` that is temporarily created to switch the application to the `ACCEPTANCE` environment.

 ## Running individual tests